International Foundation Year - Accounting and Finance

 Lanchester Library

 You will have full reading rights in Coventry University’s Lanchester Library.
-The library is open 24/7, 364 days a year and has 1,400 study spaces, including group and silent areas.
-It also currently offers more than 550 computers and an additional 120 free-to-loan laptops.
+The library is open 24/7, 364 days a year and has many study spaces, including group and silent areas.
+It also currently offers touchdown computers and free-to-loan laptops.

 Our contemporary North Greenwich campus1 is located in an area of London with a thriving creative community, innovative architecture and an active social scene.
 While you study here you will be in the heart of the Greenwich Peninsula, close to the O2 arena and a variety of cafés, shops and leisure facilities.

-Easily accessible by road, rail and bus and just a 3-minute walk from North Greenwich tube station and the Jubilee line, the only thing stopping you from exploring the city is your own imagination.
+Easily accessible by road, rail and bus and just a three-minute walk from North Greenwich tube station and the Jubilee line, the only thing stopping you from exploring the city is your own imagination.

 Two students using a study booth